Business Management

 Learning Outcomes:

-By the end of the Circular Business Models course, students will understand different circular models, such as the product-as-a-service model, sharing platforms, product life extension, and closed-loop recycling.
-They will learn how businesses can transition from linear to circular models by integrating sustainability principles and using tools like life cycle assessment and circularity metrics.
-Students will evaluate the impact of circular strategies and develop tailored business solutions.
-Through case studies and practical projects, they will apply their knowledge to real-world business challenges.
+Upon completion of this course students will have learned: - to understand different circular models, such as the product-as-a-service model, sharing platforms, product life extension, and closed-loop recycling; - how businesses can transition from linear to circular models by integrating sustainability principles and using tools like life cycle assessment and circularity metrics; - to evaluate the impact of circular strategies and develop tailored business solutions; - to apply their knowledge to real-world business challenges through case studies and practical projects.

 Superior module: